jkjung-avt/training_results_v5.0/Inventec/benchmarks/bert/implementations/P8000_ngc23.09_pytorch/README.md

 Known Issues
 ------------

-* Dedicating CPUs for WekaIO causing numa "cpu argument out of range" errors, e.g. `<84-95,180-191> is invalid`.
 * `SLURM_MPI_TYPE`: `pmi2` works but `pmix` doesn't.
+   - This has to do with the version of Slurm being used.
+* (Solved) Dedicating CPUs for WekaIO causing numa "cpu argument out of range" errors, e.g. `<84-95,180-191> is invalid`.
+   - This has been resolved by removing the `bindpcie` call in "run_and_time.sh".